Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 The proof follows a straightforward structure, we will imagine that we have some superpermutation string $s$ and then look at increasing sequences of characters.
 As we increase and add more characters to the subsequence that we are looking at, we will be keeping track of some counters, and will then show that those counters must always be smaller than the length of $s$.
 This will help us bound the string size.

-We will start with the simplist bound, which is just a slightly improved version of **B1**.
+We will start with the simplest bound, which is just a slightly improved version of **B1**.
 Steps one and two will be used almost as stepping stones to get us to the eventual desired bound, so I will not label them.

 > **Lemma**: Let $s$ be a superpermuation string of $n$ characters, then
 $$